Eurekan-Academy/Baldesion-Arsenal-Primer/index.md

 ## Post-BA

 //where to get the mount

+## This was fun - I want to learn more

 //links to advanced resources that explain spicy logograms (out of scope for this guide)